nlopez59/myapp/README.md

 ## PreReqs:
 - After installing DBB v3 or better:
 - Obtain the install paths for:
     - DBB its normally in ```/usr/lpp/IBM/dbb```
     - Git for Z (check you SMPE install note)
 - Ensure VS Code Users have an OMVS RACF segment with a persoanl USS Home dir.
-    - Define DBB and Git env vars either in /etc/profile or a user's home /.profile.
-As a first test, use the Z DevOps Admin's home directory.
-Afterwards, the env vars can be merged into /etc/profile for access by all users.
+    - Define DBB and Git on the z DevOps Admin's home directory.
+This profile can be merged into /etc/profile for access by all users at a later time.
-    - Choose a Zowe connection point to Z. Options are zOSMF or RSEAPI

-- Define the USS directory for DBB and other Pipeline configuration files and helper scripts:
-    - This sample repo could be use as a starter.
-It contains both application source and DBB Admin files to test Developer and Pipeline builds.
-    - Once the convertioan is stablized, Application Repos can be buiolt seperate with just hte applicaito nlevel configuration.
-Not the DBB Admin files.

 ## Phase1 - Z DevOps Configuration

-In the DBB install path there are sample build yaml files.
-These files are managed by the Z DevOps Admin and used across all application builds.
-These samples can build a simple cobol batch programs.

-VS Code Setup:
-- Clone this repo
+- Edit zowe.config.json
+    - add zOSMF or RSEAPI connection details
+    - If using zOSMF, add the connect SSH details using the Z DevOps admin RACF user
+    - Test Zowe on Z
+        - open the users USS home dir
+        - make a folder called 'dbbworkspace'

+- Edit dbb-build.yaml
+    - lanaguages.yaml - add the system PDS for the cobol compiler, linkedit

+- Edit the zapp.yaml
+    - add a HLQ for the DBB build

+Run A Feature build:
+- Create a dbb workspace dir on the user's USS home dir (like dbbworkspace)
 - Create a branch
-- Update
-    - zapp.yaml
-    - zowe.config.json

-- Test a User Build
-    - change the sample cobol pgm
+- Make a change to the sample cobol pgm
-    - run the "IBM User Build with Full Upload" as a one time init.
-Afterwards a simple user build can be run unsless dbb-app.yaml changes need to be refreshed.
+- Run "IBM User Build with Full Upload" to init or referwsh dbb-app.yaml config changes.
+Afterwards, run the "User Build" options (its faster).
-- review the local logs dir afte the build to review the Complier and linkedit sysprint logs
+- Review the local copy of the compiler and linkedit logs(sysprint)
+- pus hthe branch to your git hub server

+## Phase2 - Run a pipeline
+rbd